day8/re-com/README.md

 Note that Reagent comes bundled with the matching version of the React JavaScript library so you don't need to include that anywhere.

-You will however, need to add Bootstrap to your html page.
-We normally grab it from a CDN:
+In your index.html:

+Add Bootstrap, normally via a CDN:

 ```html
 <link rel="stylesheet" href="http://cdnjs.cloudflare.com/ajax/libs/twitter-bootstrap/3.2.0/css/bootstrap.css">
 ```

-and three CSS files included in the resources folder of the re-com library:
+Add the two CSS files needed by re-com (they are in this repo):
 ```html
 <link rel="stylesheet" href="resources/css/material-design-iconic-font.min.css">
 <link rel="stylesheet" href="resources/css/re-com.css">
 ```

-TODO: Will need to expand on this when we get a resources solution.

-## Dependencies

-These components make use of the following libraries:

- * [Reagent](http://reagent-project.github.io) is a ClojureScript wrapper for the [Facebook React](http://facebook.github.io/react) library which is used to build web-based user interfaces.
- * [Bootstrap](http://getbootstrap.com) is a CSS/JavaScript library, but we're just using it for the CSS styling.
+TODO: expand this.
+Check.
+XXX

 ## Leaky Abstractions

 The layout side of re-com is built on top of Flexbox, but our abstractions are leaky.
 At some point you're going to have to do the [Flexbox tutorials](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) to understand what's going on.

 This is compounded by the viral nature of Flexbox.
 We've found that it's use viral.
 It's reach tends to spread.

 ## The Missing Parts

 * tree  (not hard but haven't needed one yet)
+* accordion
-* a grid.
+* big grid.
 HTML is good at small grids, so no problem there.
 But when the number of rows gets huge, you need a widget that does virtual rows.
 Otherwise there's just too many DOM nodes.
 Can we use [Fixed Data Tables for React](http://facebook.github.io/fixed-data-table)?
 * Add a timed alert box which appears for a set period of time.
 This would probably be absolutely positioned over the UI and then fade away after the set time expires.
 * drag and drop   (we have somewhat sorted this).
 * animations / transitions.
 We have ideas.
 They seem clunky.
 * Focus management - When the user presses tab, to which field does focus move?
-* A testing story.

-## Future

-Todos:

-* Use [GSS](http://gridstylesheets.org) for layout instead of Flexbox.
-Performance problems apparently.
-* Create a re-com template.

-## Component Suggestions
+### License

+Copyright © 2015 Michael Thompson

+Distributed under The MIT License (MIT) - See LICENSE.txt